ethz-msrl/rosurgical/Readme.md

 4. **Use the Router's Public IP Address**: When setting up the client, use the router's public IP address as the `hostname` in the `rosurgical` configuration.
 This IP address can be found by searching "What is my IP" in a web browser, or through your router's settings page.

 5. **Launch `rosurgical`**:
-   - On the server machine, run the `rosurgical` server as usual.
+    - Launch `rosurgical` normally
     - On the client machine (over the internet), ensure it's configured to connect to the router's public IP and the port you've forwarded.

 ### Internet without Access to Router Settings (e.g., University or Hospital Network)